 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Isolated loose flooring was detected underfoot.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Some user wear was noted however within the limitations of our inspection, no significant defects were noted.